marilynwaldman/mapboxgl-jupyter/README.md

 (base) ubuntu@ip-172-31-6-131:~/mapboxgl-jupyter$ jupyter notebook
 ````

-Once in Jupyter - go to the examples directory.
+Once in Jupyter, go to the examples directory.